A3lequenne/GNL/README.md

 ## Limitations

 The current implementation does not handle multi-line inputs efficiently when `BUFFER_SIZE` is too small, as it may require multiple iterations to read a complete line.
 Also, the performance may vary depending on the size of the buffer (`BUFFER_SIZE`).
 It is essential to choose a suitable value for `BUFFER_SIZE` based on the use case.

+## Bonus Version

+The bonus version of `get_next_line` extends the functionality to handle multiple file descriptors simultaneously.
+This allows reading from different files or inputs without losing track of each one's progress.
+The original version was designed with this functionality in mind, allowing seamless handling of multiple file descriptors.

 ## Conclusion